Safe Sleep for Infants

 A crib

-The safest place for your baby to sleep or nap is in a crib, cradle, or bassinet that meets current safety regulations.
+The safest place for your baby to sleep or nap is in a crib, cradle or bassinet that meets current safety regulations.
 A crib can be used until there is a possibility that the child could climb out or when he is taller than 90 cm (35 in).
 A cradle is safe until your baby can push up on his hands & knees or has reached the manufacturer’s recommended weight limit.
-A bassinet can be used until it can roll over or has reached the manufacturer’s recommended weight limit.
+A bassinet can be used until he can roll over or has reached the manufacturer’s recommended weight limit.

-Choosing a safe crib, cradle, or bassinet
+Choosing a safe crib, cradle or bassinet

 • Do not use a crib made before September 1986.
 Also, cribs older than 10 years are more likely to have broken or missing parts, and to be missing warnings or instructions

-• Cribs, cradles, and bassinets with decorative cut-outs or corner posts taller than 3 mm (0.12 in) can be dangerous and should be avoided
+• Cribs, cradles and bassinets with decorative cut-outs or corner posts taller than 3 mm (0.12 in) can be dangerous and should be avoided

-• The mattress should be firm and no more than 15 cm (6 in) thick.
+• The mattress should be firm, and no more than 15 cm (6 in) thick.
 The cradle or bassinet mattress should not be more than 3.8 cm (1½ in) thick

-• Make sure the crib, cradle, or bassinet bars are no more than 6 cm (23/8 in) apart.
+• Make sure the crib, cradle or bassinet bars are no more than 6 cm (23/8 in) apart.

 Safe Sleep environment